dbos-inc/dbos-demo-apps/bank/README.md

 DBOS Bank Demo App is a simplified bank application that uses [DBOS Transact](https://github.com/dbos-inc/dbos-sdk) as the backend framework.

 This demo shows simple database operations using [Prisma](https://www.prisma.io), integration with an [Angular](https://angularjs.org/) front end, and highlights use of workflows to keep two databases (owned by different entities) in sync without distributed transactions.
-Digging slightly deeper, the demo also shows how to integrate with OAuth-based single-sign-on.
+Digging slightly deeper, the demo also shows DBOS role-based security, and how to integrate with OAuth-based single-sign-on.

-The demo requires Node 20.x or later and uses Docker to simplify setup.
+The demo requires Node 20.x or later and optionally uses Docker to simplify setup.

 ## Demo Overview

-### Application Components
-The DBOS Bank Demo App simulates a simplified bank teller interface, allowing account creation, deposit, withdrawal, and funds transfer between accounts.
+The DBOS Bank Demo App simulates a simplified bank teller interface, allowing account creation, deposit, withdrawal, and funds transfer between accounts and banks.
+There regular users, which can handle deposit, withdrawal, and transfer, as well as administrators, who can additionally create accounts.

 ### Introduction To Bank Transfer Operations

 The transfer of funds between banks has never relied on [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction) in the academic sense.
-Nor is it possible to use mechanisms such as [two-phase-commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) to implement the behavior of the banking system, which accomodates paper checks, fraud protections, and so on.
+Nor is it possible to use mechanisms such as [two-phase-commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) to implement the behavior of the banking system, which accomodates paper checks, fraud protections, and so on, that leave work outstanding for several days.
 Accurate, reliable interbank transfers [predate widespread electronic systems by over a century](https://cacm.acm.org/opinion/victorian-data-processing/).
 Many features (such as the ability to write checks on paper) along with associated artifacts (bad checks, disputed charges, and processes to deal with them) remain in modern banking.
 So, banking remains a system of requests, settlements/reconciliation, and compensating actions, rather than a system of near-instant ACID transactions.